leonid-shevtsov/SublimeLinter/README.md

 * **perl** - Due to a vulnerability (issue [#77](https://github.com/SublimeLinter/SublimeLinter/issues/77)) with the Perl linter, Perl syntax checking is no longer enabled by default.
 The default linter for Perl has been replaced by Perl::Critic.
 The standard Perl syntax checker can still be invoked by switching the "perl_linter" setting to "perl".

+* **ruby** - If you are using RVM, add the following key to the settings file:

+        "sublimelinter_executable_map": {
+          "ruby": "rvm-auto-ruby"
+        }

-* **ruby** - If you are using rvm or rbenv, you will probably have to specify the full path to the ruby you are using in the "sublimelinter_executable_map" setting.
-See "Configuring" below for more info.
+    If you are using rbenv, you will probably have to specify the full path to the ruby you are using in the **sublimelinter_executable_map** setting.

 * **java** - Because it uses `javac` to do linting, each time you run the linter the entire dependency graph of the current file will be checked.
 Depending on the number of classes you import, this can be **extremely** slow.
 Also note that you **must** provide the `-sourcepath`, `-classpath`, `-Xlint` and `{filename}` arguments to `javac` in your per-project settings.
 See "Per-project settings" below for more information.